martipuchal/TrOnco/README.md

 ### Examples

-As examples of the different input formals allowed are stored in the **example folder** inside of the **resources folder**.
+Examples of the different input formats allowed are stored in the **example folder** inside of the **resources folder**.

-Example with the tissue information insede the file:
+Example with the tissue information inside the file:
 ```bash
 singularity exec image/image_python3_8.sif python main/TrOnco.py \
   resources/example/example_tissue.csv example_results.csv